drshahizan/HPDP/portfolio/Nurunnajwa12/readme.md

 ## 🚀 About Me

-I am a passionate data engineering student at  with a keen interest in coding and technology.
+I am a passionate data engineering student at Universiti Teknologi Malaysia  with a keen interest in coding and technology.
 I love exploring new ideas and solving real-world problems through programming.

 ### 💻 Tech Stack